szeyick/AlexaWeatherSkill/README.md

 Example -

-Q - "Alexa, ask BOM what is the current temperature"
+Q - "Alexa, ask BOM what is the current temperature" <br>
 A - "The current temperature is ..."

 **Current Temperature (Known Location)**